 Here, you provide to style

-a dictionary with the properties and the values you want to set for them.
+a dictionary with the properties and the corresponding values that you want to set.
 In this case, the specified style is to have a red heading with a font size of 48 pixels.

 The downside of using the style